spotfiresoftware/spotfire-quickstart/README.md

-# Automatic Deployment of Spotfire Platform
+# Automatic Deployment of Spotfire platform

 ## Introduction

-The purpose of this repo is to share diverse examples showing how to automatically deploy the Spotfire Platform using different   common configuration management tools.
+The purpose of this repo is to share diverse examples showing how to automatically deploy the TIBCO Spotfire® platform using different common configuration management tools.

-This repository does not include any TIBCO Spotfire software or any other third party software.
+This repository does not include any Spotfire® software or any other third party software.
 This repository contains mainly quick guides, templates, configuration examples and scripts.

 The purpose of the quickstart examples is to provide a starting point for automatic deployment of Spotfire in any environment.
 The quickstart examples can be easily extended and customized.